 The KU University Honors Program offers many opportunities for awards and scholarships to help you pay for your education.
 Visit the Honors Scholarships web page for more information, and speak to an honors advisor to learn more about requirements.

 All transfer and current KU student applications go through a comprehensive review process that considers each applicant's academic credentials and involvement.

 Successful applicants exhibit the qualities we expect out of a University Honors student by earning strong grades, challenging themselves through new experiences, and being actively involved with their current campus community.
 Most successful transfer and current KU student applicants . . .

 - have strong college GPAs,

 - are involved in their communities and demonstrate leadership potential,

 - and are prepared to take advantage of the opportunities University Honors can offer.

 Applications cannot be reviewed until at least one semester of college grades has been received, and transfer students must have already submitted applications to KU.
 Additionally, students who have less than four semesters remaining prior to graduating are generally not admitted to the University Honors Program, unless they can demonstrate that they have a plan for completing our curricular requirements within their remaining time at KU.

 For questions about admissions requirements and applying, contact your honors advisor.
-To apply, send your application to Amy Sellers, transfer services & early college program coordinator.
+To apply, send your application to Ben Herron, honors program coordinator.
 Apply by Oct.
 30 for spring semester enrollment, or by March 30 for the fall.
 An application includes: